jnguyen8836/YCS/HungryCharlie/README.md

 ## Usage

-* Import the Android Tile-Based Game project into Eclipse.
+* Import the HungryCharlie project into Eclipse.
 * Build the project as an Android application.

 ## Important Files

-*src/org/ruscoe/example/tilegame/data/GameDAO.java*

-This file populates the games database with tile and map data.

-The file contains an example of custom tile definitions and how to use those tiles to build custom maps for your game's levels.

 *src/org/ruscoe/example/tilegame/GameView.java*

 This generates the game view and handles all game logic and user input.

-The function *parseGameLevelData* shows how the tile and map data in the database is translated into a playable game level.

 ## License